-Although the strong heredity assumption is commonly used, weak heredity and no heredity constraints are possible in practice.
-Next, we consider more general models without strong heredity.
+Although strong heredity assumption is commonly used, weak heredity and no heredity constraints are possible in practice.
+Next we consider some more general models without strong heredity.

 Example 3.
-Linear two-way interaction model without strong heredity:
+Linear two-way interaction model without strong heredity where $\varepsilon \sim N(0, 1)$.

-$$Y = 2.5X_1 + 2.5X_2 + 4X_1X_2 + 4X_1X_3 + 4X_4X_5 + \varepsilon,$$ where $\varepsilon \sim N(0,1)$ .
 In this model, there are two important main terms and three important interaction terms.
-Three different cases of important interaction terms are considered to evaluate the performance of the methods: interaction term $(X_1, X_2)$ , with both corresponding main effects being important; interaction term $(X_1, X_3)$ , with one of the corresponding main effects being important; interaction term $(X_4, X_5)$ , with none of the corresponding main effects being important.
+Three different cases of important interaction terms are considered to evaluate the performance of different methods: interaction term (X_1, X_2) with both corresponding main effects being important; interaction term (X_1, X_3) with one of the corresponding main effects being important; interaction term (X_4, X_5) with none of the corresponding main effects being important.
 Training data sets of size 150 and an independent test set of size 1000 are used.
-The third block of Table 1 shows the simulation results over 100 repetitions.
+The third block of Table (1) shows the simulation results over 100 repetitions.